ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/52-more-lists.md

 #### Important note about Python lists
 - **refer to the chapter on prerequisites**

-Python doesn't have arrays -- i.e., fixed size constant-time access arrays like C, Java and most other languages have.
+Python doesn't have arrays -- fixed size constant-time access arrays like C, Java and most other languages have.

 Instead, Python has *lists*, and they are actually precisely the kind of